wayneworkman/ssh-pki-setup/readme.txt

 /root/.ssh/id_rsa
 /root/.ssh/id_rsa.pub

-If BOTH of these files do not exist, or if EITHER of them are empty files, then both files are deleted automatically, and a new certificate pair is generated using 4096 bit strength, and placed in the $HOME/.ssh directory under their correct names.
+If EITHER of these files do not exist, or if EITHER of them are empty files, then both files are DELETED automatically, and a new certificate pair is generated using 4096 bit strength, and placed in the $HOME/.ssh directory under their correct names.

 If you have a pre-existing key-pair that you would like to use, ensure these keys